Charitable Trust

 National Junior Indoor Rowing Championships

-The 2023 Championships saw two live events taking place simultaneously, with young people in Leeds and London able to compete against each other in the same competition via video links.
+The 2024 Championships saw two live events taking place, with young people in Leeds and London able to compete against each other in the same competition.

 With an emphasis on making rowing available to all, the choice of a multi-location event meant that participants could attend without having to make the journey to the capital.

 NJIRC is now one of the largest indoor rowing events in the world.
-In total, there were nearly 3000 participants, entering from different groups, clubs and schools from across the country.
+This year, 3,102 competitors participated, setting new records and having a great day out supporting their friends while representing a huge number of groups, clubs and schools from across the country.
+Discover more

-Established in 2016 the aim of Warrington Youth Rowing is to open up the sport of rowing to young people who might not otherwise have the opportunity, with hubs across Warrington, Liverpool, Northwich, Greater Manchester and Runcorn.
+Established in 2016 under the original name of Warrington Youth Rowing, the recently rebranded All Aboard Youth Rowing aims to open up the sport of rowing to young people who might not otherwise have the opportunity, with hubs across Merseyside, North Staffordshire, Northwich, Runcorn, Salford and Warrington.

-The 500 young people involved are from a traditionally non-rowing background and have been chosen by their teachers, on the basis that they would benefit from being active and challenged in a positive way for two hours every week.
+The 500 young people involved are from a traditionally non-rowing background and have been selected by their teachers, on the basis that they would benefit from being active and challenged positively for two hours every week.

-WYR is partnering with LJMU, giving opportunities for students to work with the Performance Sports Department.
+AAYR is partnering with LJMU giving students opportunities to work with the Performance Sports Department.

 Oarsome Chance